 The project will map the different ways IHE Members work with industry, identify what makes these partnerships effective, and provide insights into the policy, regulatory and funding factors that enable or constrain growth.

-A Project Advisory Group formed of IHE Members and external stakeholders will provide strategic guidance, expert insight, and sector-specific perspectives in support of the research aims and objectives.
+A Project Advisory Group formed of IHE Members and external stakeholders provided strategic guidance, expert insight, and sector-specific perspectives in support of the research aims and objectives.

 - Academy of Contemporary Music (ACM)